aiven/devportal/docs/products/postgresql/reference/plan-iops.rst

 IOPS capability of plans
 ========================

-This article will explain what is the typical IOPS(Input/output Operations Per Second) capability used for common plans in Aiven for PostgreSQL, where you can better provision your services.
+When creating or updating an Aiven service, you can choose the plan, driving the amount of resources available.
+The type of virtual machines created depends by the cloud provider chosen, and each one has different IOPS (Input/output Operations Per Second) limits.
+This reference provides the mapping between the common plans in Aiven for PostgreSQL and the related virtual machine types in the major clouds.

 Hobbyist
 ''''''''